NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Inquisitor.md

 * * *

 **Effect** You swipe the card over the head of an adjacent creature to delve into their thoughts.
-You cast [[Spells/Mind Probe|Mind Probe]], but as a two-action spell rather than one that takes 1 minute to cast.
+You cast [[Mind Probe|Mind Probe]], but as a two-action spell rather than one that takes 1 minute to cast.
 The rank of the spell is one-half your level, rounded down (minimum 5th level), and the save DC is your class DC or spell DC (Will check).

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*